 Smart networking: multifunctional safety door systems © Jürgen Pollak / GEZE GmbH

-Access control can also be networked in building management systems, such as the newly built company headquarters of Vector Informatik in Stuttgart.
-To enable the constant monitoring and operation of more than 180 multifunctional safety door systems, all the automatic door systems in the new IT Campus of Vector Informatik are networked via an interface module in the BACnet building management system.
+The business headquarters of Vector Informatik in Stuttgart demonstrate how modern access controls integrated into building management technology work.
+To enable the constant monitoring and operation of more than 180 multifunctional security door systems, all the automatic door systems in the new IT Campus of Vector Informatik are networked via an interface module in the BACnet building management system.

-GEZE provides tailor-made digital networking solutions.
+GEZE provided customised digital networking solutions.
 As part of this, specific distribution boxes serve as the central intersection points where all the cables and the BACnet interface module come together.
-The uniform structure of the distribution boxes provides the building manager with an overview of the interfaces with other devices at every door, and thereby of all of the networked building technology.
+The uniform structure of the distribution boxes provides the building manager with an overview of the interfaces with other product groups at every door, and thus of the networked building technology.

 Sector-specific full packages

-Building automation is the future – and networking access control in building management is precisely what we’re about.
-Networking allows constant monitoring of door statuses, and remote intervene if necessary.
+Building automation is the future – and networking access control in building management technology is precisely what we’re about.
+Networking allows customers to constantly monitor door statuses, and intervene remotely if necessary.

 Training in the basics and installation

-GEZE provides training on access control, iQ locks and safety technology topics, feel free to ask us about the trainings.
+GEZE provides training on access control, IQ locks and safety technology topics:

 Access control is a sensitive subject, especially when not everything works as it should.
 Here too, you can rely on GEZE as a partner.
-GEZE Service offers quick support and solutions, service contracts, as well as immediate assistance if you need it.
+GEZE Service offers quick assistance and solutions, and the support of service contracts as well as immediate help.
 Our large global team is ready to help.

 GEZE also offers numerous tools to support door planning.